 'Funding' refers to the money needed to start and run a business.
 It is a financial investment in a startup for product development, manufacturing, expansion, sales, marketing, office space, Colombian coffee beans, foosball tables, and whatever a company needs to function properly in the modern world.

 Why is getting funded needed?
 In short: it's not.
 Many entrepreneurs measure success in their ability to raise impressive funding pools as quickly as possible.
-And while it may get you some attention in the startup communities, getting funded is not always hog heaven, or on the road to riches.
+And while it may get you some attention in the startup communities, getting funded is not always on the road to riches.
 It also implies giving up some of your company, both in terms of ownership and control.

 Funding is a tool for growth, and like any other great tool, it has a particular- but limited function where it excels.
 We don't measure a carpenter's quality on how big his hammer is; we estimate his level of mastery on what he builds with it – and the same principle applies with funding.
 It's more impressive to be creative and innovative with scarce resources than plowing through more than you need.
 Why?
 Because it's not just money you waste, it's your own damn company that you are diluting – and that is a statement about you, as a startup founder.
 Don't just raise funds or take in money because you can, do it because you can use it on something specific that will grow your company and better your startup trajectory.
 Having a lean approach will also force you to make more considered decisions and focus on what matters; growing your company.